Ashok-A15/OS-/README.md

       i)    Implement the above using shm_open and mmap

+           Note: Shared object should be removed at the end in the program 9 a) Write a shell program to check whether a given no. is a palindrome or not

+       b) Write a program to generate and print N ODD numbers with the following requirements:
+      - Parent program should create a child and distribute the task of generating odd numbers to its child.

+      - The code for generating odd numbers should reside in different program.

+      - Child should write the generated odd numbers to a shared memory.

+     - Parent process has to print the odd numbers by retrieving from the shared memory.

+     i)    Implement the above using shmget and shmat

     Note: Shared object should be removed at the end in the program